Israel–Sweden relations: History

+In November 2022, the newly appointed Swedish Foreign Minister Tobias Billström called the 2014 Palestine recognition 'premature and unfortunate’.

+On 14 July 2023, the Swedish police confirmed the burning of a Tanakh in front of the Israeli embassy in Stockholm which was planned to take place on 15 July.
+After the confirmation of the event, condemnations were published by Israeli president Isaac Herzog, Prime Minister Benjamin Netanyahu, foreign minister Eli Cohen, Chief Rabbis of Israel and certain ministers in the Israeli government.
+However on 15 July, the person who intended to burn the religious scripture decided not to, and instead held a peaceful protest about not burning holy scriptures.

+In January 2024, the Swedish police prevented an attack on the Israeli embassy in Sweden, after a grenade was found near the embassy.

 Commercial and trade ties

 The Swedish clothing chain H&M opened its first store in Tel Aviv in 2010, followed by five more stores across the country.
 More stores are planned for the Gush Dan area.

 In 2014, Israel exported a total of US$185 million to Sweden, mainly in the field of electronics, while Sweden exported US$491 million to Israel, mainly vehicles and machinery.

 Cultural ties

 The Sweden–Israel Friendship Association is a Swedish-based organization that works to promote cultural ties between Israel and Sweden.
 It was established in Stockholm in 1953, with local branches opening in Gothenburg and Malmö the following year.
 Today the association comprises 26 local branches with a membership of 3,000.

+Public opinion

+According to a 2025 Pew Research Center survey, 20% of people in Sweden had a favorable view of Israel, while 75% had an unfavorable view; 18% had confidence in Israeli Prime Minister Benjamin Netanyahu, while 78% did not.